-2) Have been under uninterrupted appointment for two years.

-2. Nomination Process.
+- 2) Have been under uninterrupted appointment for two years. - ii.
+Retired local pastors (including those under appointment) are NOT eligible to vote (2012 Book of Discipline ¶316.6). - 2.
+Nomination Process. - a.

-a.
 All eligible clergy have the opportunity to serve as delegates to General and Jurisdictional Conference.
-Clergy persons desiring nomination/election as delegates to General and Jurisdictional must follow the process outlined below.
+Clergy persons desiring nomination/ election as delegates to General and Jurisdictional must follow the process outlined below.
 No exceptions to the process, including deadline dates, will be granted except as mandated by changes in The Book of Discipline of the United Methodist Church and/or the Annual Conference in changing these rules.